Yue-Zhengyuan/Lectures/Nakahara Notes/4-Homotopy_Group/4_2-Properties_of_pi_1.md

 *Theorem*: (**Fundamental group is a topological invariant**)

-Let $X, Y$ be topological spaces of the same homotopy type, with $f: X \rightarrow Y$ being the homotopic equivalence.
+Let $X, Y$ be topological spaces of the same homotopy type, with $f: X \to Y$ being the homotopic equivalence.
 Then

 $$
 \pi_1(X, x_0) \cong \pi_1(Y, f(x_0))